etetteh/synthetic-data-generator/README.md

 ## 8. Testing

-The project includes a test suite using `pytest`.
+The project includes a comprehensive test suite using `pytest`.

 1. Install testing dependencies (if not already included in your `requirements.txt`):
     ```bash